 How often should I be practicing?

-When you first start Hot Yoga, we recommend a daily practice so your body can adjust to the heat and learn to perform each posture correctly.
-Keen Hot Yoga practitioners attend class 3 – 5 times a week.
+When you first start Hot Yoga, we recommend trying to practice at least 2-3 times a week so your body can adjust to the heat and learn to perform each posture correctly.
+Keen Hot Yoga practitioners will often attend classes 3 – 5 times a week.

 What should I bring to my first class?